 Data on development cooperation flows is sourced from our FID dataset.
 For more on the FID methodology, please see the FID working paper.
-Income data is taken from the World Bank's DataBank.
+Income data for partner countries is taken from the World Bank's DataBank, and filled in with other data sources where this is not available (see page 14 in chapter above on income weighting).